microsoft/v8-jsi/README.md

 ## Building

 #### Windows
-Run `./localbuild.ps1` in a PowerShell terminal; by default, this will only build the win32 x64 release version of the binary.
+Run `./localbuild.ps1` in a PowerShell terminal; by default, this will only build the win32 x64 debug version of the binary.
 Edit the file to specify other platforms, architectures or flavors.

 #### Android
 From the `android` directory, run `./localbuild.sh` in a bash terminal; by default, this will build the x64 debug version of the binary for Android.
 To build for other platforms and flavors, supply the `--platform` (or `-p`) and the `--flavor` (or `-f`) flags, like so: